lexaguskov/frontend-test/README.md

 # Assignment

-Build a simple frontend based on our boilerplate (attached) for these user stories:
+Build a simple frontend based on this boilerplate for these user stories:

 1. User should be able to navigate between drone images
 2. User should be able to zoom and pan a drone image